koniecznyb/movieRater/README.md

-###Description
+### Description

 Combines results from torrent.eu and IMDB database.
 Shows not only torrents details but also their imdb rating and number of votes.

-###Intallation
+### Installation

 After cloning run:
 ```